 Candidates will have walked the show jumping course and the cross-country course so they can ride a flowing track at a suitable speed, have considered the going and whether they are riding/jumping up or down hill.
+Candidates should be questioned regarding their strategy for riding a course of fences during the assessment.

-Candidates will show a suitable warm up routine, taking into consideration other riders and the weather.
+Candidates will show a suitable warm up routine, taking into consideration other riders.
 They will ride effectively yet sympathetically, ensuring the horse works in rhythm and balance, and makes correct approaches to the fences.
-They will maintain a balanced, correct, supple and independent position at all gaits, and when jumping fences.
+They will maintain a balanced, and independent position at all gaits.
+The rider must ride with pace suitable for the weather and ground conditions.